 Areas of Emphasis

 The department offers a bachelor of science (B.S.) in communication and rhetorical studies, which requires 120 credits.
-The program is design to have flexible framework, providing a broad educational foundation and the flexibility to pursue your own interests and needs.
+The program is designed to have a flexible framework, providing a broad educational foundation and the flexibility to pursue your own interests and needs.

 In your first year, a series of program workshops complements your coursework with guest speakers and forums on a variety of topics relevant to the first-year experience.
 These topics include adapting to college life, time management, internships, study abroad, dual majors and minors, career development, and community service, as well as an interactive alumni panel, where you meet returning alumni representing a variety of career paths.